 The Truth: Medicare only covers a small amount of the nursing home care provided in this country.
 Many older people are surprised to learn this.
 In general, there are 20 days of full coverage if you go into the nursing home after at least three days in the hospital, and are getting skilled care (not intermediate level care).
 Then, if you still need skilled care, you can get up to 80 days of partial coverage from Medicare.
 After that, you will either pay out-of-pocket, or get Medicaid, unless you have private long-term care insurance.

 The Truth: You are not required to use your assets to private pay for the nursing home care.
 However, some nursing homes might try to make you believe that you do have to do this.
 They are paid less under the Medicaid program than they collect from private pay patients.
-Some people seek advice from an elder law attorney to find out how they can become Medicaid eligible before having spent a significant part of their assets on the private pay rate.
+Many people seek advice from an elder law attorney to find out how they can become Medicaid eligible before having spent a significant part of their assets on the private pay rate.

 The Truth: See # 7 above.
 Nursing homes may tell you that you have to spend your savings on the private pay rate, before applying for Medicaid, but this is not true.
 In fact, it’s against the law for them to tell you this!